harryscholes/lock-free-rs/README.md

-# lock-free-rs
+# concurrent-rs

-Lock-free stuff in Rust
+Concurrency primitives in Rust

 - `Arc`: an atomically reference-counted smart pointer
 - `CondVar`: a condition variable